-5.6 If the Customer should fail to acknowledge its acceptance of the Translated Works or Services in writing, within five (5) days of Capita providing the Services or Translated Works, the said failure shall be deemed an acceptance of such Services or Translated Works.
+5.6 Where the Customer does not explicitly inform Capita in writing prior to Capita providing the Customer a Quotation that a Review Cycle is required in accordance with clause 6.16 then if the Customer should fail to acknowledge its acceptance of the Translated Works or Services in writing, within five (5) days of Capita providing the Services or Translated Works, the said failure shall be deemed an acceptance of such Services or Translated Works.
 For the avoidance of doubt the Customer shall notify Capita of any complaint, errors and/or request amendments with respect to the Services or Translated Works within 30 (thirty) days of receipt of the same.
 Requests for amendments after 30 (thirty) days of receipt by Customer of the Translated Works or Services may incur additional charges.
 Unless otherwise agreed, Capita shall only accept requests for amendments in ttx, bilingual word or annotated PDF file format.

-6.1 In consideration of the provision of the Services, the Customer shall pay Capita the Charges in accordance with this Agreement.
+6.1 In consideration of the provision of the Services, the Customer shall pay Capita the Charges set out in the Quotation and in accordance with this Agreement.

 6.2 Capita will invoice the Customer for the Charges, together with any applicable VAT and/or other local taxes as applicable which shall be payable by Customer, in accordance with this Clause 6 and the provisions of the Quotation.

 6.3 Where applicable on each anniversary of this Agreement, the Charges shall be reviewed in line with the Index.